Medicaid Agencies → Implementation → Recruitment and Referral

 Members of the Montana DPHHS made numerous presentations to coalitions and health care provider groups.
 They also created general brochures that were distributed to local CDC-recognized organizations and displayed in public places.

 Once a year the Montana DPHHS published a publication in a peer reviewed journal to show program outcomes.
-The publications can be found here.

 Maryland participated in the Medicaid Coverage for the National DPP Demonstration Project funded by CDC and managed by NACDD.
 Some lessons learned from the Demonstration regarding recruitment and enrollment include: